-Graduates are prepared for employment with state and federal agencies or private organizations such as biomedical laboratories and environmental consultancies, or to enter graduate or doctoral programs in human or veterinary medicine, pharmacy, dentistry or scientific research.
+Graduates are prepared for employment with state and federal agencies or private organizations, such as biomedical laboratories and environmental consultancies.
+They are also prepared for graduate or doctoral programs in human or veterinary medicine, pharmacy, dentistry or scientific research.

 New College of Interdisciplinary Arts & Sciences

 A major map outlines the degree’s requirements for graduation.